bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-*Errata*: the above screenshot says "choose multiple files", but the example only works with a single file.
+<i>Errata</i>: the above screenshot says "choose multiple files", but the example only works with a single file.

 <h4>Source code extract:</h4>